json-schema-org/landscape/CONTRIBUTING.md

 ### Suggesting Features 💡

 Do you have an idea for a new feature that could improve the website?
 Open an issue to share your suggestion.
-Refer to the "Improving the Website" section for details on creating issues.
+Refer to the "Improving the Landscape" section for details on creating issues.

+### Improving the Docs 🚧

+We welcome your help in making the JSON Schema Landscape documentation even better!
+Here's how you can contribute:

+* **Spot a mistake?
+Have a suggestion for clarity?** You can directly edit the Markdown files used for the documentation in a pull request.

+* **Limited content type changes:** If you have ideas for improvements that don't involve code changes (like typos, grammar, or better explanations), you can follow these steps:

+    1. **Identify your contribution:** Is it a documentation fix, improved clarity, or a suggestion for better phrasing?
+    1. **Make your changes:** Edit the relevant Markdown file.
+    1. **Create a pull request:** Submit a pull request with your changes and a clear description of the improvements.

-## Improving the Website 🌐
+## Improving the Landscape 🌐

 We welcome your help in making the JSON Schema Landscape website even better!
 Here's how you can contribute:

-#### **Improve the Content:**

-* See a mistake in the documentation?
-Have a suggestion to make it clearer?
-You can directly edit the Markdown files (used for the readme and contributing guide) in a pull request.
-* **Note:** Most website content uses YAML files, a data format, instead of Markdown (used for writing).

-**Limited Website Functionality Changes:**

 The website is built with a tool called CNCF Landscape, designed for managing this type of information.
 While large code edits aren't possible, some customization is achievable through configuration and themes.

 * Have an idea for a new feature that works within CNCF Landscape's limitations?
 Open an issue to discuss your proposal.
-We use a project board to track website contribution tasks: link to project board: [https://github.com/orgs/json-schema-org/projects/19](https://github.com/orgs/json-schema-org/projects/19).
+We use a project board to track website contribution tasks: [link to project board](https://github.com/orgs/json-schema-org/projects/19).

-**Getting Started with Content or Design:**

-These steps are for improvements that don't involve code changes:

-1. **Identify your contribution:**
-    * Is it a documentation fix?
-    * Do you have a design suggestion?
-1. **Make your changes:**
-    * Content: Edit the relevant Markdown or YAML file [(refer to the note above)](#improve-the-content).

-1. **Create a pull request:** Submit a pull request with your changes and a clear description of the improvements.

 ## Pull Requests 📬